oh-my-fish/plugin-ssh/README.md

 Due to inconsistency of 256 color terminal support across terminal applications, it may be desirable to force the
-$TERM value to it's -256color variant.
+$TERM value to its -256color variant.

 For example, this is often accomplished in tmux by means of adding the following to a tmux.conf file: